networknt/light-doc/content/en/concern/client.md

   enableHttp2: ${client.enableHttp2:true}
   # the maximum host capacity of connection pool
   connectionPoolSize: ${client.connectionPoolSize:1000}
+  # Connection expire time when connection pool is used.
+By default, the cached connection will be closed after 30 minutes.
+  # This is one way to force the connection to be closed so that the client-side discovery can be balanced.
+  connectionExpireTime: ${client.connectionExpireTime:1800000}
-  # the maximum request limitation for each connection
+  # The maximum request limitation for each connection in the connection pool.
+By default, a connection will be closed after
+  # sending 1 million requests.
+This is one way to force the client-side discovery to re-balance the connections.
   maxReqPerConn: ${client.maxReqPerConn:1000000}
   # maximum quantity of connection in connection pool for each host
   maxConnectionNumPerHost: ${client.maxConnectionNumPerHost:1000}